 Gamepad Tester

-Test gamepad controllers (PS4, PS5, Xbox) for stuck buttons, analog drift, and trigger response.
-Real-time button mapping and deadzone detection.
+Test PS4, PS5, Xbox & Switch controllers for stuck buttons, analog stick drift, and trigger response.
+Record a pass/fail diagnostic and export CSV/JSON.

 Press any button on your controller to start testing